MapColonies/polygon-parts-worker/README.md

 ----------------------------------

-This is a worker service designed to handle polygon parts tasks by communicating with the **Job-Manager** service.
+This is a worker service designed to process polygon parts ingestion and export tasks by communicating with the **Job-Manager** service.
 Using a polling strategy, it processes tasks created by the **Job-Tracker** service.

+The service supports **file-based ingestion** from shapefiles with **chunk-based processing** for large capacity datasets, providing scalability and fault tolerance through state management and recovery mechanisms.

 ### Features:
 This project includes the following configurations and tools for efficient development and production: